 Founded: 1891 in Cairo

 The oldest and probably most famous on this list, Maison Groppi opened in 1891 in Downtown Cairo by Swiss native Giacomo Groppi.
 It quickly became the most celebrated tearoom in the Middle East, to the extent that they would give Groppi chocolate as gifts to foreign royalty and other VIPs.
-The modern Groppi has been undergoing renovation for the past few years now.
+The modern Groppi (still on Talaat Harb Square) has been closed and undergoing renovation for the past few years now.

 2. Simonds